csiro-crop-informatics/repset/README.md

 nextflow run csiro-crop-informatics/repset \
   -profile awsbatch \
   -work-dir s3://your_s3_bucket/work \
-  --outdir s3://your_s3_bucket/results
 ```

 after replacing `your_s3_bucket` with a bucket you have created on S3.

+To reduce potential connectivity issues you may consider running the workflow from an EC2 instance.
+This may guide your decision on where the result file(s) should be placed.
+If you wish to deposit the result file(s) on `s3`, you can specify e.g. `--outdir s3://your_s3_bucket/results`,
+otherwise you can find them under `./results`.

 [**Warning!
 You will be charged by AWS according to your resource use.**](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/monitoring-costs.html)